 Traction is fantastic once you give it some time, the upper is a knit & synthetic leather combo which is awesome and for such a light & minimal shoe, support is magnificent.
 It won’t restrict you or slow you down but it’ll provide adequate lateral as well as torsional support at all times.

-The shoe does have its drawbacks.
 The outsole is very prone to collecting dust quickly, so you’ll need to keep wiping these off to preserve 100% traction.
+Especially on dirtier courts.
 Due to that and the mediocre rubber compound used, I wouldn’t recommend these for heavy and regular outdoor use.

 Remember I’ve mentioned it’s not a big men’s shoe?
 That’s mainly due to its cushion setup.
 The shoe feels super minimal but the same goes for its midsole, unfortunately.
 If you’re looking for a very responsive, quick, and low to the ground ride – this will do.

-Otherwise, if you’re aiming for strong impact protection, bounce underfoot and some form of energy return – I’d advise skipping the Curry 4.
+Otherwise, if you’re aiming for tons of impact protection, bounce underfoot and some form of felt energy return – I’d advise skipping the Curry 4.
 It’s a shoe for those Curry-like players – quickness and precision is where it’s all about here.

-Still one of my favorite basketball shoes EVER, the 2017’s Primeknit version of the Adidas Crazy Explosive is similar to the Curry 4 in a sense.
-It’s not a true high top if you will but it does rise up to that level with its compression sleeve as an ankle collar.
-It’s also the reason I’ve put it at the bottom of the list.
+Still one of my favorite basketball shoes EVER, the 2017’s Primeknit version of the adidas Crazy Explosive is similar to the Curry 4 in a sense.
+It’s not a true high top but it does rise up to that level with its compression sleeve as an ankle collar.

 Pretty much everything about the shoe screams performance.
 It’s light, it’s mad comfortable thanks to that slick Primeknit upper.
 The full-length Boost cushion setup is something you should experience for yourself to grasp what it has to offer.

 For a full-on knit shoe, it’s also very supportive.
-The ankle sleeve kind of feels like a compression sock on your ankle, which is pretty cool.
-You can barely feel it though once you’re in a game.
+The ankle sleeve kind of feels like a compression sock on your ankle but you can barely feel it once you’re in a game.
 The shoe feels more like a traditional mid-top.

-This particular version of the shoe is quite tough to come by in 2020.
-There are a couple of pairs on Amazon and you could probably find it on several local retailers but if I said this one’s still widely available everywhere, I’d be lying.
+This particular version of the shoe (Primeknit) is quite tough to come by these days.
+There are some pairs on Amazon and you could probably find it on several local retailers but if I said this one’s still widely available everywhere, I’d be lying.

 2016’s LeBron Soldier 10, the first true high top in the list is no slouch of a shoe.
 LeBron’s Soldier line which is supposed to be more of a mid-tier choice for consumers with a tighter budget is actually one of the most consistent shoe lines to date.

-If you’d like maximum protection and a bit extra ankle lockdown – play around with the straps and you should be able to get the desired result.
+If you’d like maximum protection and a bit of extra ankle lockdown – play around with the straps and you should be able to get the desired result.
 The Soldier 10 also provides solid traction on pretty much any surface.

 For such a secure shoe that appears to cater towards bigger players, I don’t feel like its cushion setup does that justice.
 It’s pretty damn firm.